 Cleaning Your Bean Bag

 Most of our bean bags can be spot cleaned or machine washed.
-Instruction sheets are included within the product packaging.
-You can contact us for a replacement if they've been lost or misplaced.
+See the instruction sheets included with the product.
+Contact us for replacements if needed.

 Polyester Range